msachi/kafka-streams-demo/README.md

 --property value.deserializer=org.apache.kafka.common.serialization.StringDeserializer
 ```

-Let's write a message with the console producer into the input topic `streams-plaintext-input` by entering a single line of text and then hitting `<RETURN>`:
+Let's write a message with the console producer into the input topic `streams-pipe-input` by entering a single line of text and then hitting `<RETURN>`:

 ```
 I am free and that is why I am lost